JafarAkhondali/PastePreventer/README.md

 "# Paste Preventer "
-Simle github plugin to prevent copying and pasting in all browsers( focused on mobile browsers )
+Simple Jquery plugin to prevent copying and pasting in all browsers( focused on mobile browsers )

 [jsfiddle]( http://jsfiddle.net/pv6r0x1a/2/ )